aphalo/photobiologyLEDs/README.md

 #> --- END ---
 ```

-The package includes a character vector with the names LED brands and
+The package includes a character vector with the names of LED brands and
 LED colors as used for indexing vectors.

 ``` r